 To thaw, leave it in a refrigerator overnight or at room temperature overnight or place it in the microwave.

 We like slicing this loaf and briefly toasting it in a skillet, oven, or electric toaster before consuming it, as the texture and consistency will be at their best.

 💡 Notes on ingredients

 Brewer's yeast is often demonized.
-However, few people know that these microorganisms have many beneficial effects on our body: hair to, nails, skin, and metabolism.
+However, few people know these microorganisms have many beneficial effects on our body: hair, nails, skin, and metabolism.

 Therefore, when we have little time and want fresh bread for lunch, I put this beautiful loaf to work in the morning.
-The same goes for if we want a nice piece of bread for a Weekend's breakfast; we prepare it before going to bed.
+If we want a nice piece of bread for a Weekend's breakfast, we prepare it before bed.

 Experiment as much as you can with different flours and add seeds.
 It is the only way to learn baking and understand your oven; follow the tricks I am giving you here, and it will be flawless!

 We also love using loaves to make Bread Bowls (also known as Panne Cook, or Pan Bowl), taking some of the inside dough and filling it with any kind of stew.